1. Cultural policy system

 Poland is a member of Visegrad Group (V4), which reflects the efforts of the countries of the Central European region to work together in a number of fields of common interest relating to European integration.
 The Czech Republic, Hungary, Poland and Slovakia have historically been part of one civilisation.
 They share cultural and intellectual values and common roots of religious traditions which they wish to preserve and further strengthen.

-Poland is also a member of Ars Baltica, which was created in 1989 as a forum for multilateral cultural co-operation with an emphasis on common projects within the Baltic Sea Region.
+Poland is also a member of Ars Baltica, which was created in 1989 as a forum for multilateral cultural cooperation with an emphasis on common projects within the Baltic Sea Region.
 It gives priority to art, culture and cultural history.
 The intention of Ars Baltica is to enhance cultural identity in the Baltic Sea Region and also to realise projects of European significance.
 Its goal is to implement common projects, with the intention that they will become regular networks of individuals and organisations.
 Co-operation between the members is carried out by meetings, exchanges of information and joint projects.
 There are ten member countries: Denmark, Estonia, Germany, Finland, Latvia, Lithuania, Norway, Poland, Russia and Sweden.

-Last update: December, 2020
+Last update: July, 2026

 The Foundation Pogranicze (Borderland), situated in Sejny, provides various programmes (together with the Centre Borderland of Arts, Cultures and Nations) for students, artists, cultural activists etc. Sejny is a small town near the Lithuanian border where the atmosphere of multiculturalism is still vibrant.
 (In the past it was a village inhabited by Jews, Poles, Lithuanians, Russians and Germans - a perfect example of the cultural blend that was characteristic of Poland before World War II).
 The Foundation is very interested in extending its projects that result in co-operation with European and world organisations involved in intercultural and trans-national issues.
 Sejny-based institutions are very active and give support to many initiatives aimed at promoting tolerance and peaceful co-existence of many ethnic and national groups.